-WARNING: DF700, DF960, and DF990: the top standoffs must be adjusted to the upright position before the fireplace installation.
-All standoffs must remain in place for fireplace installation and then folded down once framing is fixed.
+WARNING: DF700 and DF960: the top standoffs must be adjusted to the upright position before the fireplace installation.
+All standoffs must remain in place for fireplace installatio.

 NOTE: Wall lining should hang below the lintel to meet the appliance edge.